ios-xr/Solenoid/README.md

 ```
 [default]
 transport: transport  # Either gRPC or RESTconf
-ip: ip_address        # IP address of the destination RIB table
+ip: ip_address        # IP address of the destination RIB table (the XR device you intend to control)
 port: port number     # Depends on what is configured for your gRPC or RESTconf servers
 username: username    # Username for the router
 password: password    # Password for the router